DMatsliyah/DMatsliyah.github.io/_projects/T4SS.md

 </div>

 #### Tools and methods used for analysis
-Beyond analyses done using R, designated tools for sequence analyses were used in this work.
+Beyond analyses done using **R**, designated tools for sequence analyses were used in this work.
 Web-based apps like [InterProScan](https://www.ebi.ac.uk/interpro/), for classification of protein families.
 [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), a sequence alignment tool.
-And other offline, linux based applications as [MAFFT sequence alignment program](https://mafft.cbrc.jp/alignment/server/) and [PHYLIP program suite, for phylogenetic analyses](https://phylipweb.github.io/phylip/).
+And other offline, **linux based applications** as [MAFFT sequence alignment program](https://mafft.cbrc.jp/alignment/server/) and [PHYLIP program suite, for phylogenetic analyses](https://phylipweb.github.io/phylip/).

 ### Results
 #### Target genes' distribution in Roseobacters reveals missing pieces